TolikPylypchuk/SharpHook/docs/articles/testing.md

 see which events were simulated using the test instance.

 It's recommended to stop the global hook and wait for it to stop before asserting any events.
-The test global hook runs an event loop using `BlockingCollection`, and posting an even will add an event to this collection for the global hook to dispatch.
+The test global hook runs an event loop using `BlockingCollection`, and posting an event will add this event to this collection for the global hook to dispatch.
 Since these actions are done in different threads, it is not guaranteed that an event will be dispatched immediately after it is simulated. `Run` and the task returned by `RunAsync` will complete after every event has been dispatched.

 Other than that, members of `TestGlobalHook` are quite straightforward; the API reference should be viewed for more info.